digitalist-se/drupal-operator/docs/README.md

 To get the LoadBalancer Ingress (external IP) of the site.

-(if you have setup kubernetes on Amazon, your External IP could look like: a8997a521aeed11e98ddf062fdf637ee-122456455.eu-west-1.elb.amazonaws.com, and could take some minute or two to be available)
+Note: If you have setup Kubernetes on Amazon with kops, your External IP could look like: a8997a521aeed11e98ddf062fdf637ee-122456455.eu-west-1.elb.amazonaws.com, and could take some minute or two to be available.